Degree RequirementADN/ASN or BSN (preferred)

-What Is an Infection Control Nurse?
+What is an Infection Control/Prevention Nurse?

-As all nurses are trained to prevent the spread of infectious diseases, infection control nurses specifically specialize in preventing the spread of infectious agents such as that of viruses and bacteria.
-With no two bacteria alike, infection control nurses work diligently to prevent dangerous outbreaks from occurring in a hospital setting.
+As all nurses are trained to prevent the spread of infectious diseases, infection control/prevention nurses specifically specialize in preventing the spread of infectious agents such as that of viruses and bacteria.
+With no two bacteria alike, infection control/prevention nurses work diligently to prevent dangerous outbreaks from occurring in a hospital setting.
 All medical professionals are trained to take standard precautions that include hand hygiene, use of personal protective equipment, and isolation precautions according to the patient being cared for.
 Even so, such precautions do not completely eliminate the possibility for infectious agents to spread.
-It is an infection control nurse's job to perform and educate others on how to prevent and contain outbreaks and to prevent further incidents from occurring.
+It is an infection control/prevention nurse's job to perform and educate others on how to prevent and contain outbreaks and to prevent further incidents from occurring.

-The education requirement to become an infection control nurse is to earn a Bachelor’s of Science in Nursing (BSN) degree.
+The education requirement to become an infection control/prevention nurse is to earn a Bachelor’s of Science in Nursing (BSN) degree.
 Although a nursing diploma or an Associate's Degree in Nursing has been the minimum requirement, many employers prefer graduate nurses to obtain a bachelor's degree in nursing.
 A BSN degree typically takes four years to complete in a university or college.

 Are Any Certifications or Credentials Needed?

-Where Do Infection Control Nurses Work?
+Where Do Infection Control/Prevention Nurses Work?

 • Hospitals